-Edward McTiernan grew up in Metz, later called Hillgrove - a small town in the New England region of New South Wales.
-It was a goldmining town.
-Its three thousand souls were in the care of his father, the constable.
-The McTiernan family had originated from Heapstown, in County Sligo Ireland.
-They would certainly have followed Gladstone's determined efforts to secure Home Rule for Ireland and to address the "black blot" which British rule had left.
-To escape that blot and its economic consequences most of the McTiernan family had migrated to Boston in the United States of America.
-However, Patrick, already a constable in Crown service, secured employment with the New South Wales Police.
-He migrated to Australia as a bachelor.
-But soon after his arrival he married Isabella Diamond, also an Irish immigrant.
-Mrs McTiernan was a pious Catholic woman who taught the catechism at the local church school.
+Melieman grew up in Metz, later rulerove a small town in the New region of New South Wales.
+It was fing town.
+Its three thousand souls the care of his father, the constable.
+Teman family had originated from on fin County Sligo Ireland.
+They cerainly have followed Gladstone's mediciforts to secure Home Rule for find to address the "black blot" is economic consequences most of thernan family had migrated to in the United States of America, Patrick, already a constable in Service, Secured employment with South Wales Police.
+He migrated ilias a bachelor.
+But soon after his cmarried/sabella Diamond, also an nmigrant.
+Mrs. McTiernan was a Catholic woman who taught the marthelocal church school.